FaaSr logo

 To use FaaSr, you need:

-- A cloud computing account with a supported FaaS provider (e.g. GitHub Actions, IBM Cloud OpenWhisk, or AWS Lambda)
+• A cloud computing account with a supported FaaS provider (e.g. GitHub Actions, AWS Lambda, and the open source OpenWhisk)

 In a nutshell, how does FaaSr work?